filosganga/filosganga.github.com/content/posts/2012-11-02-Pimping-Jsoup.md

 ---
-layout: single
+title:  "Pimping JSoup"
-title :  Pimping JSoup
+category: programming
-category : programming
+tags: [scala, jsoup]
-tags : [scala, jsoup]
+date: 2012-11-02
 ---
 I started to develop a web crawler part of a bigger project, then I have to choice what kind of HTML parser library I have to use.
 I have used NekoHTML